leqnam/Coworkee-Sencha-Ext/README.md

 # Ext JS Employee Directory
 Ext JS Sample Application - Employee Directory (Coworkee)

+A Coworkee app from Mitchell Simoens.
+Folked from https://github.com/sencha-extjs-examples/Coworkee for seft-studying only.
+So I'd like to keep all the version history of the owner.

 ## Getting started
 ### Prerequisite
 - Install [Node.js](https://nodejs.org/) (^6.9.2)